jiyizhezhang/jiyizhezhang.github.io/_pages/publications.md

 <!-- START OF PAGE -->
 # Publications

-(Last updated May.
-14, 2025.
+(Last updated July, 2025.
 See Google Scholar for most up-to-date publications)

 <!-- Display all possible research themes as filter buttons -->
 <p>